 Some of the rules – R1, R2, R3 and R27, for example – quickly become second nature to aware RE professionals.
 Others, like R12, R29, R30, R31 and R33 require a bit more care in application but are easily acquired over time.
 Writing implementation-agnostic requirements (Rule R33), for example, takes some practice.

 The last three rules in INCOSE’s list – R41, R43 and R44 – help make requirements and specifications easier to read and understand.
 Compliance with these rules can be facilitated and simplified, if not automated, using other proven tools.

 Compliance with Rule R44 (conform to a defined structure or template for sets of requirements and patterns for individual requirement statements), for example, can be facilitated with document templates and requirement statement patterns that conform to RE best practices.
 If your organization needs a requirements document template, you can download one here.

 Stating requirements according to precisely defined patterns can make them much easier to read and understand.
 One such set of patterns that is simple and intuitive, yet highly effective, is the Easy Approach to Requirements Syntax (EARS).
 QVscribe Application Server provides an EARS Conformance Check that assesses how closely individual requirements conform to the prescribed EARS patterns.
 To learn more about EARS, download our free EARS guide.

 By helping requirements engineers and business analysts follow the INCOSE rules for writing requirements, NLP analysis tools like QVscribe also help ensure that individual requirements and sets of requirements possess their desired characteristics.

-In Section 3 of the Guide for Writing Requirements, INCOSE lists and describes five characteristics that a set of requirements should possess.
+In Section 3 of the Guide for Writing Requirements, INCOSE lists and describes nine characteristics that a set of requirements should possess.
 These five essential characteristics of requirements statements are: